nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft.md

    - $D(x,y)$ is the distance value at pixel location $(x,y)$
    - $C$ is the set of all urban center points (locations where urban density exceeds the center threshold)

-2. **Urban Area Filtering**: We extract distances and densities only for pixels within urban areas:
+**b.
+Urban Area Filtering**: We extract distances and densities only for pixels within urban areas:

 $$
 D_{urban} = \{D(x,y) \mid (x,y) \in U\}